 Command 306 sets the bandwidth value for the specified setpoint in floating-point format.
 This command is valid only when the setpoint is configured and requires a bandwidth value.
+Batch status is returned in place of the indicator status.

 Set Setpoint Preact as Float